voiceittech/VoiceIt3-Perl/README.md

 ## Installation

-You can download this repository and add its contents to your root project folder Please make sure you have the HTTP::Commons module installed.
-We prefer you do so through cpan: type cpan into terminal to start the cpan.
-Type:
+You can download this repository and add its contents to your root project folder.
+Please make sure you have the HTTP::Commons module installed.
+We prefer you do so through cpan: start cpan by typing "cpan" into terminal.
+Then type:
 ```
 install HTTP::Request::Common
 ```